Why I Love Postcrossing (and Why You Might Too)

 Why I Love Postcrossing

-I've always loved writing, but unlike traditional penpalling, postcrossing comes with zero pressure.
+I've always loved writing, but unlike traditional penpalling, postcrossing comes without pressure.

 No ongoing commitment.
 No guilt.
 Just small moments of connection.